RazielTX/dark-tasks-app/README.md

 - **SSH**:
     - I use the SSH protocol to connect remotely to the EC2 instance, as well as to connect the instance to GitHub and keep updating it.

+## Roadmap

+- [ ] Add complete/not completed status for the tasks
+- [ ] Implement priority functions to the tasks
+- [ ] Add filter functionality
+- [ ] Re-structure styles and make them responsive
+- [ ] ...

 ## Author

 And last but not least, this project is developed by **Fabian Bejarano**.